libvips/libvips/doc/developer-checklist.md

 libvips is a slightly unusual library and you may need to take some of its stranger features into account when you design software that uses it.

-## If you can, use [func@thumbnail], not [method@Image.resize]
+## If you can, use [ctor@Image.thumbnail], not [method@Image.resize]

-The [func@thumbnail] operation combines load and resize into one step.
+The [ctor@Image.thumbnail] operation combines load and resize into one step.
 This lets it take advantage of format library features, such as shrink on load, and can lead to a large improvement in speed and a large drop in memory use.

 For example, with this JPEG image: